zoe-codez/digital-alchemy-nestjs/apps/build-pipeline/README.md

 # Build Pipeline

 This code manages the build and publish workflow for this repository.
-The app itself isn't published anywhere, but cached locally in `tools/scripts`.
+The app itself isn't published anywhere, but build to `bin`

 ## Workflow